 Getting your business online involves more than just having a website though: it’s everything from having an active social media account to getting client reviews, pictures, and videos of your work, and making sure you pop up when somebody searches your name on Google or Bing.
 All of these things fall under the umbrella of digital marketing, and we’re about to give you a crash course.

 The Three Ways a Client Connects To You Online: Your Website, Social Media, and Search Engines

 Method #1: Website

 On your website, you want to create a connection to a potential customer.
-Remember, your website is like your business card for people who haven’t met you yet: yes it has your contact information on it, but it also needs to fill the same role meeting you in person would.
+Remember, your website is like your business card for people who haven’t met you yet: yes, it has your contact information on it, but it also needs to fill the same role meeting you in-person would.
 This means it needs to establish your credibility, your mastery of your craft, and how much of a pleasure you are to work with.
-So how does a website do that?
+So how does a website support in marketing your construction company?
 Through pictures, videos, reviews, and emails.

 Photos of your work—both the finished product and the in-progress shots—speak volumes about your work ethic and the quality of what you produce.
 As a construction company, you want to capture as many photos as possible.
 One way to do this is to encourage your team to snap a pic when they can.
 It could be of them taking a break together, or putting the final beam up, or anything in between.

 Smartphones make taking high-quality video easier than ever before.
 The video content for your construction business should emphasize the camaraderie of your staff, the cleanliness of your worksites, and of course: the finished product.
 When showing off the final thing, it might be worthwhile to hire a videographer to help you make the content; but you can get a very professional looking video with just an iPhone and some basic editing software.